-There is no accelarated degree program at Pensacola State College does accept transfer credits.
+There is no accelarated degree program at Pensacola State College, but students who wish to save money or graduate early can look into transferring in credits.
+Pensacola State College accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, Pensacola State College has a summer session, so students can earn credits during the summer.

 Pensacola State College offers an orientation program before the start of fall classes to prepare new students for college life.

 |Transfer Credits Accepted||√|

 |New Student Orientation||√|